akaadream/AlmostGoodEngine/README.md

 - [X] Json serialization/deserialization
 - [X] XML serialization/deserialization

+### AlmostGoodEngine.Network
+The networking package of the Almost Good Engine will help you synchronize your game between all the connected clients.
+The goal of this package is to bring you a `[Sync]` decoration that you can use on a class property and all the instances of the class will be shared with other clients.
+This package is planned for a later version than the v1.0.
+If you want to work on it on your own, please read the contribution guide.
+- [ ] Server instantiation
+- [ ] Clients connections/disconnections
+- [ ] SyncAttribute class
+- [ ] Load all the sync properties inside classes
+- [ ] Synchronize these properties with all the connected clients

 ### AlmostGoodEngine.Editor
 The editor bring you and easy to learn interface helping you using the engine features.
+The Almost Good Editor is not planned for the v1.0 and I'll not continue to work on it before the core of all packages are ready.
+If you want to work on it on your own, please read the contribution guide.
 - [ ] User Interface
 - [ ] Component inspector
 - [ ] Custom properties